m3o/m3o-cloud/README.md

 # Micro Cloud

 [M3O](https://m3o.com) is an open source public cloud platform.
-We are building an AWS alternative for the next generation of developers.
+We are building a new AWS alternative for the next generation of developers.

 ## Overview